johnsensible/django-publish/README.rst

 There are two signals that can be listened to during the publish process:

-* `publish.signals.pre_publish`
+* ``publish.signals.pre_publish``
-* `publish.signals.post_publish`
+* ``publish.signals.post_publish``

 The handlers for these signals should have the form

 ::

-    def post_publish_handler(sender, instance, **kw):
+    def post_publish_handler(sender, instance, deleted, **kw):

-Where instance will be the object being published - much as with the built-in Django signals pre_save and post_save.
-Note though that publishnig an object may trigger multiple pre and post publish signals, depending on what other objects also need publishing.
-Note however that you should not receive the same signal for the same object - only for different objects.
+Where ``instance`` will be the object being published - much as with the built-in Django signals pre_save_ and post_save_.
+Note though that publishing an object may trigger multiple pre and post publish signals, depending on what other objects also need publishing.
+However that you should not receive the same signal for the same object - only for different objects.

 The signals are triggered both for publishing changes and publishing deletions.
-When a change is published you will receive the draft object as the instance.
-When a deletion is published you will receive the public instance (as that is what is being deleted).
+When a change is published you will receive the draft object as the instance and ``deleted`` will be ``False``.
+When a deletion is published you will receive the public instance (as that is what is being deleted) and ``deleted`` will be set to ``True``.

+As with the post_delete_ signal in Django you will need to take care when using the instance if ``deleted`` is ``True``, as the object will no longer exist in the database.

 Finer control
 =============

-You can further control the publication process by providing a `PublishMeta` class on your model
+You can further control the publication process by providing a ``PublishMeta`` class on your model

 ::